signal-weave/mycelia/README.md

 channels for messages to travel through.
 Data is passed through each channel sequentially in their creation order.

+By default, a route named "main" will always be created on broker startup.

 ### Channels

 A channel is like a sub-route which contains transformers and subscribers.
 Data